LeeBigelow/pegasus-theme-slatest/README.md

 So far I've added:

 * Favorites Collection.
-Toggle a game's favorite status with F key.
+Toggle a game's favorite status with the "F" key or filter button.
 * Last Played collection.
 * Game description can be focused and scrolled.
 * All Games collection
 * Game List filtering
 * Focus Game Art and cycle through other images (if available) with Enter key or Select button.
-* Use TAB, or Details button, to cycle focus between gamelist, filter, description, and game art.
+* Use TAB, or Details button, to cycle focus between Game List, Filter, Description, and Game Art.
 * Some layout tweaks

 Notes: